drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - Explain the quality assurance and testing procedures that will be followed.

 ### 12. Conclusion:
-- Conclude your proposal with a call to action, highlighting the benefits of your proposed solution and urging the decision-makers to take action.
-- Summarize the proposal and reiterate the importance of the project.
-- Mention any potential limitations or challenges that may arise during the project.
-- Provide a call to action for the client to approve the proposal and proceed with the project.
+- The UTM Online Grading System is a much-needed solution to the challenges of the current manual grading system.
+By implementing an online platform, UTM can automate its grading processes, streamline communication between teachers and students, and enhance the overall learning experience.
+This proposed solution aligns with the university's goal of providing a modern and innovative education experience for its students.

+- We understand that implementing such a system may come with some challenges, including resistance to change and technical difficulties.
+However, we are confident in our ability to deliver a high-quality system within the proposed timeline and budget.

+- We urge UTM decision-makers to approve this proposal and take action towards the implementation of the UTM Online Grading System.
+With this system in place, UTM will enjoy improved efficiency, increased accuracy, and enhanced transparency in grading processes.
+We believe that this project will have a significant positive impact on the university, its teachers, and students.